mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 ```
 $ rake generate:model NAME=MyModel
 ```
-This was actually code Jesse wrote for us, in Sinatra this rake task does not exist.
+This was actually code Jesse wrote for us.
+In Sinatra this rake task does not exist.
 In rails however there does exist ```$ rake generate``` and it goes like this:
 ```
 $ rails generate model MyModel
 ```
-This will create a model in assets/models named my_model.rb and a migration name create_my_models.rb.
+This will create a model in assets/models named "my_model.rb" and a migration named "create_my_models.rb".
 Very useful.

-Probably the most exiting thing about ```$ rails generate``` the ability to pass table attributes from command line.
+Probably the most exiting thing about ```$ rails generate``` is the ability to pass table attributes from command line.
 Here's an example:
 ```
 rails generate model MyModel name:string email:string password:string
 ```